-Offline Proposal
+Offline Proposal 2.6.1

-A single MAC-CE is used for BFRQ report for all TRPs in all CCs in a cell group
+A single MAC-CE is used for BFR report for all TRPs in all CCs [in a cell group]

-The MAC-CE carries information of failed TRP identifiers
+The MAC-CE carries information of failed TRP identifier(s) based on Alt-1.

-Alt-1: indices of BFD-RS set where beam failure is detected,
+Alt-1: indication of BFD-RS set(s) where beam failure is detected,

-Alt-2: implicitly through resource index representing identified new beam, if found, else explicitly through BFD-RS set index

-For each failed TRP for a CC, BFRQ carries information whether a new candidate beam is found, and (if found).
+For each failed TRP for a CC, BFR MAC-CE carries information whether a new candidate beam is found, and resource index representing identified new beam (if found).